Authenticating Dataedo Portal with Google Workspace

 - Use

-Make sure users are assigned to groups in Azure AD that reflect their roles in Dataedo Portal.
+Make sure users are assigned to groups in Entra ID (Azure AD) that reflect their roles in Dataedo Portal.

-Step 2 – Enable Group Synchronization in the Portal
+Step 2 – Enable Group Synchronization in Portal

-- Go to User Management > Groups and either create a new group or open an existing one.
+- Navigate to User Management>Groups and either create a new group or open an existing one.

 - In the Settings tab: